Who was St Piran?

 St Piran in the landscape

 Forget myths of millstones.
 In fact, little is known of any actual historical figure called Piran.
 (For some of the mythology and a few facts see here.)
-What we do know is that the cult of St Piran became popular in west Cornwall and also spread across the sea to Brittany.
-We can plot those … Continue reading St Piran in the landscape
+What we do know is that the cult of St Piran became popular in west Cornwall and also spread across the sea to at least six places in … Continue reading St Piran in the landscape